jeffreyza/PIVX-Doc-Website-Content/01. getting_started/article.en.md

 The first thing you will need is a wallet to hold your PIVs.
 The PIVX Core Wallet is the solution that offers the most advantages:
 * It has all the functionalities of the PIVX network available natively
 * It is the most secure option
-* It is a full node, so you contribute to running the PIVX network
+* Running the Core Wallet adds a full node to the blockchain, so you contribute to running the PIVX network

 Head out to the [PIVX Core Wallet](/pivx-core-wallet) section of the documentation and decide if it's the right solution for you!